XS (video game)

-XS (sometimes marketed as XS - Shields up, fight back) is a first-person shooter released by SCi and GT Interactive on December 31, 1996.
+XS (sometimes marketed as XS - Shields up, fight back) is a first-person shooter released by SCi Games and GT Interactive on December 31, 1996.

 Plot

 The game is set in the far future during a gladiator-style blood sport.
 The main character was told about the event by an associate who is believed dead at the start of the game.
 The player has to fight through a number of rounds of free for all deathmatch-style combat, choosing a pair of weapons to use before the match begins.
 The battles are to the death with the corpses of the losers used as meat for fast-food burgers.
 After defeating all the enemies the player's associate reveals himself and murders the player, taking the prize money for himself.